keshon/bvc/README.md

-# BVC (Block Version Control)
+# Block Version Control (BVC)

 BVC is a content-addressable version control system for managing snapshots of files and organizing them into streams (catalogs).
-It is designed to provide efficient and reliable project backup, versioning, and history tracking.
+It provides reliable project backup, versioning, and history tracking.

-BVC supports two workflow modes:
-- **Snapshot-first**: Each snapshot represents a full point-in-time backup of the project.
-This mode is suited for strict versioning and incremental backups, allowing you to restore or compare any snapshot independently.
-- **Stream-first**: Snapshots are organized into streams, which act like evolving project branches or catalogs.
-This mode is optimized for linear workflows, where the latest snapshot in a stream represents the current state, and earlier snapshots can be incrementally applied or merged.

-Both modes use content-addressable storage for deduplication and integrity, ensuring that identical file blocks are stored only once while maintaining a complete history of changes.
+> [!WARNING]
+> This proof-of-concept pet project is obviously not intended for production use.

-## Key Concepts
+## The idea

+**Rustic blocks backup + Git versioning = BVC Frankenstein**

+BVC merges concepts from **Rustic** and **Git**, combining simple snapshot-based workflows with content-addressable versioning.

+* **Snapshots (Rustic-inspired)**
-- **Snapshots**: Immutable versions of the project at a point in time.
-Each snapshot stores file blocks identified by content hashes.
+  Each snapshot captures the state of the project at a point in time.
+Files are split into blocks for deduplication, and snapshots store the exact content of these blocks.
+Snapshots are independent—you can restore any snapshot without worrying about intermediate changes.

-- **Streams**: Ordered collections of snapshots, similar to branches or catalogs, allowing workflows over sequences of snapshots.
-- **Blocks**: Individual pieces of file data stored once and referenced by snapshots, enabling deduplication.
+* **Streams**
+  Streams group snapshots and behave differently depending on the workflow mode:

+  * **Snapshot-first mode**: streams act like **tags or collections**.
+They do not imply a sequence of changes but are named groups of snapshots for easier reference.
+  * **Stream-first mode**: streams behave like **Git branches**, representing evolving lines of development.
+Snapshots in a stream act like commits that can be added, merged, or checkout the latest snapshot to recreate a working state.

+* **Blocks (Content-addressable storage)**
+  Files are split into blocks identified by their hash, enabling:

+  * Deduplication: identical data is stored only once across snapshots and streams.
+  * Integrity: block corruption can be detected and recovered if a healthy copy exists.

+---

 ## Basic Commands

 ### Repository Initialization

-- `init` — Initialize a new repository in the current directory.
+* `init` — Initialize a repository in the current directory.
 Choose between `snapshot-first` or `stream-first` modes.

 ### Snapshots

-- `snapshot create` — Create a new snapshot of the project.
+* `snapshot create` — Create a new snapshot of the project.
-- `snapshot list` — List all snapshots.
+* `snapshot list` — List all snapshots.
-- `snapshot show <id>` — Show detailed information of a snapshot.
+* `snapshot show <id>` — Show detailed information for a snapshot.
-- `snapshot checkout <id>` — Restore project files from a snapshot.
+* `snapshot checkout <id>` — Restore files from a snapshot.
-- `snapshot diff <a> <b>` — Compare two snapshots.
+* `snapshot diff <a> <b>` — Compare two snapshots.
-- `snapshot merge <a> <b> <new>` — Merge two snapshots into a new one.
+* `snapshot merge <a> <b> <new>` — Merge two snapshots into a new one.

 ### Streams

-- `stream create <name>` — Create a new stream.
+* `stream create <name>` — Create a new stream.
-- `stream add <stream> <snapshotID>` — Add a snapshot to a stream.
+* `stream add <stream> <snapshotID>` — Add a snapshot to a stream.
-- `stream list` — List all streams.
+* `stream list` — List all streams.
-- `stream show <name>` — Show snapshots in a stream.
+* `stream show <name>` — Show snapshots in a stream.
-- `stream checkout <name>` — Checkout the latest snapshot(s) from a stream.
+* `stream checkout <name>` — Checkout the latest snapshot(s) from a stream.
-- `stream clone <src> <dst>` — Clone a stream.
+* `stream clone <src> <dst>` — Clone a stream.
-- `stream remove <name>` — Remove a stream.
+* `stream remove <name>` — Remove a stream.

 ### Maintenance

-- `prune [-dry]` — Remove unused blocks not referenced by any snapshot.
-Use `-dry` to see what would be removed without deleting.
+* `prune [-dry]` — Remove unused blocks not referenced by any snapshot.
+Use `-dry` to preview what would be removed.

 ### Repository Status

-- `status` — Show changed files since the last snapshot or current stream.
+* `status` — Show changed files since the last snapshot or current stream.

+### Integrity Checks

+* `check workspace [-repair]` — Verify files in the working directory against the latest snapshot or stream.

+  * Without `-repair`: reports missing or corrupted files.
+  * With `-repair`: attempts to restore missing files from HEAD snapshots.

+* `check blocks [-repair]` — Verify integrity of all blocks referenced by snapshots.

+  * Without `-repair`: lists missing or corrupted blocks.
+  * With `-repair`: recalculates missing blocks from healthy files in the workspace.

 ### Synchronization

-- `sync pull` — Pull snapshots and blocks from remote storage (not implemented).
+* `sync pull` — Pull snapshots and blocks from remote storage (**not implemented**).
-- `sync push` — Push snapshots and blocks to remote storage (not implemented).
+* `sync push` — Push snapshots and blocks to remote storage (**not implemented**).

 ### Help

-- `help` — Show available commands and their descriptions.
+* `help` — Show available commands and descriptions.

+---

-## Features
+## License

-- Parallelized operations for snapshot creation, checkout, and pruning for improved performance.
-- Content-addressable storage for block deduplication and integrity.
-- Flexible workflow modes: snapshot-first and stream-first.
-- Safe conflict handling and merge capabilities for snapshots.
+BVC is licensed under the [MIT License](LICENSE).